Two River Bancorp Technical Analysis (NASDAQ:TRCB)

 Moving averages show the average price of TRCB stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Two River Bancorp are mostly signals of long term trends and will help long term traders.

-The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
-It attempts to assess overbought and oversold conditions of a stock.
-If the RSI of TRCB stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The RSI technical indicator is a momentum oscillator.
+It compares the speed and change in price movements.
+If the RSI of TRCB stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.